earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

   filter(!is.na(location.latitude))
 ```

-Once our data are cleaned up, we can create our leaflet map.
-Notice that we are
+Once your data are cleaned up, you can create your leaflet map.
+Notice that you are
 using pipes `%>%` to set the parameters for the leaflet map.